oracle-samples/knife-oci/README.md

 ## Contributing

-knife-bmcs is an open source project.
+knife-oci is an open source project.
 See [CONTRIBUTING](/CONTRIBUTING.md) for details.

-Oracle gratefully acknowledges the contributions to knife-bmcs that have been made by the community.
+Oracle gratefully acknowledges the contributions to knife-oci that have been made by the community.

 ## Known Issues